Sandra Lemos

 Sandra Milena Lemos Rivas (born 1 January 1989 in Pradera, Valle del Cauca) is a Colombian athlete.
 Her last name is commonly spelled Lemus.
 She competed for Colombia in shot put at the 2012 Summer Olympics failing to reach the final.

 Personal life

-She is the sister of decathlete José Gregorio Lemos, and mother of three children from the relation with judoka Luis Salazar.
+She is the sister of decathlete José Lemos, and mother of three children from the relation with judoka Luis Salazar.